Ségolène Berger

 Ségolène Berger (born 25 March 1978) is a former professional tennis player from France.

 Biography

-Born in Nancy, Berger was a right-handed player who had a double handed backhand.
+Born in Nancy, Berger was a right-handed player who had a two-handed backhand.

-Berger had a best singles ranking of 180 in the world, with her biggest title win a $25,000 ITF tournament in Getxo in 1997, beating Anna Smashnova in the final.
+Berger had a best singles ranking of 180 in the world, with her biggest title win a $25k tournament in Getxo in 1997, beating Anna Smashnova in the final.

-At the 1998 French Open she received a wildcard into the main draw and lost in the first round to Barbara Rittner.
+At the 1998 French Open, she received a wild card into the main draw and lost in the first round to Barbara Rittner.

-Retiring in 2005, she continues to play tennis on the ITF senior circuit and was early coach of French tennis player Harmony Tan.
+Retiring in 2005, she continues to play tennis on the ITF Senior Circuit and was early coach of French tennis player Harmony Tan.